Structure Enables Effective Self-Localization of Errors in LLMs: Self-Correction of Incorrect Reasoning

 We instantiate two methods in the ICS framework, both using oracle verification.
 The first, Thought-ICS, generates structured reasoning by sampling thought-by-thought, where the model deliberates on the next semantically complete thought at each step.
 For localization, the model is provided the full sequence of thoughts and asked to output the incorrect thought number; structured generation already splits the reasoning trace into a chain of discrete steps that can be traversed during backtracking.
 The second, Token-ICS, generates reasoning traces using unstructured CoT.
 We use Token-ICS as a baseline to quantify the advantage of structured generation for self-correction.
 While one could attempt to impose structure on CoT using dedicated demarcation tokens (e.g., \texttt{<thought>}, \texttt{</thought>}), we find that small LLMs often exhibit inconsistent instruction following, making retroactive parsing of individual steps unreliable.
 As such, for localization in Token-ICS, the model is given the CoT trace and asked to quote the incorrect reasoning segment.

 Recall that this work focuses on correction via localization, backtracking and resampling.
 Unlike prior works that regenerate solutions from scratch, where accuracy gains may simply reflect sampling variance, we want to test whether models can explicitly identify where they went wrong and resume from there.
 Hence, both Thought-ICS and Token-ICS use scaffolding to backtrack and resample from a ``correct'' prefix as identified in the localization step.
-As Fig.~\ref{fig:l2_errorbar} shows, this scaffolding enables self-correction for both, though the gains are substantially more pronounced and consistent for Thought-ICS, showing the advantage of structured generation for self-correction.
+As Fig.~\ref{fig:l2_errorbar} shows, this scaffolding enables self-correction for both, though the gains are larger and more uniform for Thought-ICS, showing the advantage of structured generation for self-correction.
 Full results can be found in Tab.~\ref{tab:l2_results} in App.~\ref{app:l2_full_results}.